 Note: Even if you don't have all your travel details arranged yet please enter what you have.
 You can always log back in to add more information.

 All Western travellers are required to possess out-of-country travel insurance.
-All full-time Western students are automatically enrolled in the USC Health and Dental Plan (undergraduates) or SOGS Health and Dental Plan (graduates) which provide out-of-country travel insurance.
+All full-time Western students are automatically enrolled in the USC Health and Dental Plan (undergraduates) or SOGS Health and Dental Plan (graduates) which provide out-of-country health insurance.
 If you have opted out of the USC/SOGS Plans, you should check to see if you have out-of-country coverage through another plan, such as your parents'.

 Regardless of your insurance plan, it is important to review and become familiar with exactly what your plan covers, how long it lasts, and where and how it works.
+Be sure to ask whether the plan covers pre-existing medical conditions.
+Ask the company to explain the definition, limitations and restrictions of any pre-existing conditions, tests, and treatments you may have undergone.

 Visit the Government of Canada website for more information on the importance of out-of-country travel insurance, and what coverage to look for.